fredrikljung93/noll-till-hundra/README.md

 # Noll till hundra

-Web application to correct "Noll till hundra" score blocks by calculating the score.
+This web application corrects 'Noll till hundra' score blocks by calculating the score.

-Noll till hundra (Zero to hundred) is a trivia game where the anser is always a number between 0 and 100 by Swedish [MIG](https://playmig.com/).
+Noll till hundra (Zero to Hundred) is a trivia game where the answer is always a number between 0 and 100, created by Swedish [MIG](https://playmig.com/).

-Elm app built with Parcel.
+This Elm app is built with Parcel and based on [kevgathuku/parcel-elm](https://github.com/kevgathuku/parcel-elm).
+Run `npm install` and `npm start` to start the development server.